frouioui/tagenal/docs/setup-monitoring.md

 ## Next step

 The next step is to setup Jaeger.
-Which is detailled [in the next section](./setup-jaeger.md).
+Which is detailed [in the next section](./setup-jaeger.md).